sjzaib/aws-swarm-gluster/README.md

 ```

 Most significant variable is "depid".
 Value of this variable is attached to many resources this playbook creates.
-It helps to "identify" and link all artifacts of a particular deployment for idempotency.
+It helps to "identify" and link together artifacts of a particular deployment.

 ### REMOVE: